davidcortesortuno/oommfpy/README.md

 # OOMMFPy

-A very minimal and simple Python library to read and extract data from OOMMF magnetisation files `omf`.
+A very minimal and simple Python library to read and extract data from OOMMF magnetisation files `omf`, which are also use din MuMax3.
 In addition to this library we provide tools to plot `omf` files and convert them to `vtk` files.

 Highlights:

 - Read `omf` files in any format
+- Can also read `ovf` files and MuMax3 files
 - Painless conversion of the data in an `omf` file into Numpy arrays for data analysis
 - Fast calculation (using Numpy) of the skyrmion number in a slice of the system in any plane orientation (`xy`, `xz`, `yz`)
+- Fast reading of `omf` files in binary format (using Numpy's `fromfile`)
-- Minimal tool to convert `omf` files to VTK
+- Minimal and super fast tool to convert `omf` files to VTK format
 - Plot functions

 ## Install